Cranberry Orange Cake

 - With an offset spatula, add a crumb coat, a thin layer of frosting, to the top and sides of the cake.
 Use a cake scraper to remove excess frosting to smooth the sides.
 Chill the cake for 20 minutes to firm the frosting.

 - Add a generous layer of the cream cheese frosting to the chilled cake with an offset spatula and use a cake scraper to smooth out the frosting.
 Use a large offset spatula to create swirls in the frosting around the sides and top of the cake.
-If desired, decorate with sugared cranberries.
+Decorate the top edge of the cake with sugared cranberries.

 Notes